plantanapp/documentation/common/entities/execute-actions-on-entity-list.md

 * On Error - define a list of actions to run on error.
 Otherwise, an error message is returned.
 It will contain the underlying error if debug mode is on.

 ![](http://static.dnnsharp.com/documentation/execute_actions_on_entity_list.png)

+## Action Grid default entity

+There are 3 default entities available in Action Grid only, which can be used in your implementations(eg. do something on all items from Grid without the need to select them).

+* Default Entity Name: **ActionGridEntry**
+* Selected Items Entity Name: **ActionGridEntry:Selected**
+* Updated Items Entity Name: **UpdatedActionGridEntry**